zkxs/simple-crosshair-overlay/README.md

 - reset crosshair to default settings
 - safely exit the application and save your settings

-In **Adjust Mode**, the arrow keys to move the crosshair and PageUp/PageDown to increase/decrease the crosshair scale.
+In **Adjust Mode**, use the arrow keys to move the crosshair and PageUp/PageDown to increase/decrease the crosshair scale.

 Color cannot currently be changed in-application.
 However, it can be manually altered by editing the `color` setting in `%appdata%\simple-crosshair-overlay\config\config.toml` to an ARGB hexadecimal value.
+So for example `B2FF0000` for red with a bit of transparency, or `FF00FF00` for fully opaque green.

 ## To-Do